mimesis-inria/caribou/doc/sphinx/source/hexahedron_elastic_force_doc.rst

     * - printLog
       - bool
       - false
-      - Whether or not to output informative messages at the initialization and during the simulation.
+      - Output informative messages at the initialization and during the simulation.
     * - youngModulus
       - float
       - 1000